Aren’t there some days where you just want a break. Not just a an extended weekend, but a solid 6 months to go on a kickass Euro Trip.

 2) Is this leave a paid or unpaid leave?

-The big question is whether the leaves should be paid or unpaid?
+The big question is whether the sabbatical leaves should be paid or unpaid?
 In some companies, the sabbatical leave pay is the same as the regular income.
 In some companies, the payment is for a month beyond which an employee goes on leave without pay.
 Some companies continue to pay salary, either full or half or a certain percentage, and some allow sabbatical without any payment.

 The meaning of sabbatical is allowing the employee to take an extended leave of absence from work.
 Still, since it is not legally necessary, the pay depends on the company policy.
-Some bigger IT giants and consultancy companies allow paid extended leaves.
+Some bigger IT giants and consultancy companies allow fully paid sabbatical leaves.
 In most cases, it is not regularized, and employees are happy to take the leave even without pay with the assurance that they have a job to come back to.